 - Al-Balad area you can go for shopping and can enjoy Al-Baik food there.

 All of these areas will be jam-packed and make sure to have patience while driving especially back home.
 Good luck 🙂

 Dammam is quite near to AlKhober and Jubail Industrial City.
 The major benefits are that you can go to Bahrain if you are an expatriate on the very next day after celebrating Saudi National Day.

 - Museum of Archaeology & Ethnography

 - Al Marjan Island

 Saudi Arabia is about to celebrate its 89th National Day and many more to come.
 The national day is on the first day of Libra, corresponding to 23rd of September each year.
 Keep in mind, it is on September 23rd 2019 and Monday.
 It is normally 4 days of holidays to a week long.

-If you are resident or a Saudi National, make sure to get out of your bed and be a part of celebrations to say thank to the authorities running this beautiful country.
+If you are a resident or a Saudi National, make sure to get out of your bed and be a part of celebrations to say thanks to the authorities running this beautiful country.
 It’s due to us though!